 Consumer Products

-As of May 7, 2025, the company has neither received reports of incidents or injuries in Canada nor in the United States.
+As of June 24, 2025, the company has received no reports of injuries or incidents in Canada.

 Consumer product safety